BengeeL/FlavorShare/README.md

-# Flavorshare
+# FlavorShare

-Flavorshare is an innovative iOS app designed to enhance your culinary experiences by sharing and discovering recipes.
+FlavorShare is an innovative iOS app designed to enhance your culinary experiences by sharing and discovering recipes.
 With an intuitive interface and rich features, Flavorshare is your go-to app for all things related to cooking and recipes.

 ## Screenshots